NeuroTechX/ntx_slack_archive/devices.md

 >
 I'm thinking it should be possible to extend them to 32 channels without changing the design.
 After that you might need to rethink a few things.

+8/16/2017 8:47 AM

+ **alexandre.barachant** :

+ >more specifically, use multiple SPI interface, buffer the ocilllator output, add another regulator, switch to a wired data interface